 This mindset caused a chain reaction of reactive behaviors.
 My life had completely spiraled out of control by the time I was 12.
 I was breaking away from what had broken me by becoming the master of my own destruction.
 I didn't want to be a victim anymore, so I became my own abuser.
 Even after years of intense therapy, both in-patient and out, I still didn't recognize that my actions were simply a perpetuation of the cycle set into motion by my biological family.

 The truth didn't fully crystallize within my soul until I became a mother myself.
 On that day, 15 years ago, when my own child was placed in my arms for the first time, I finally realized that something of value could come out of the turmoil of my childhood after all.
 I had learned what NOT to do.
-My journey though marriage and motherhood has revealed what I should have known all along; I am capable of loving others in a healthy way and, despite my past, I am worthy of being loved in return.
+My journey through motherhood has revealed what I should have known all along; I am capable of loving others in a healthy way and, despite my past, I am worthy of being loved in return.
 My son is a living testament to that fact.
 As a dear friend recently told me, "People who had the worst parents usually end up being the best parents.
 He's a very lucky young man to have such a great mom."

 It's definitely a crazy life story, but it has taken a happy turn.
 I've been blessed with so many awesome life experiences that I never would've believed possible during the darkest days of my childhood.
 This is not to say there haven't been emotional struggles and setbacks along the way.
 The scars from my childhood run very deep.
 It's something that will always be a part of me.
 However, instead of allowing the pain to destroy me, I've fought to become a warrior-like survivor.
 It turns out that the very circumstances which once made me feel completely powerless were actually the catalyst for my empowerment.